 2 Take time to mould the face

-Play around with the face squishing.
+Play around with the face squishing to get the right shape for the face of the bunny.
 By that I mean use you fingers to indent the eyes, finding that correct bunny face look, before working the stitches that will create the eventual ‘face squish’.
-Then add in your eyes.
+This is how I get the facial features just right.
+Then add in your eyes – either safety eyes or embroider them onto bunny’s head.
+Embroidering is a great way to make bunny a soft toy suitable for babies.
+Follow a similar technique for stuffing bunny’s body.
+Keep the body of the bunny and the bunny’s face softly stuffed so you can play around.

 3 Experiment with different yarn